 The default WordPress installation may expose configuration/information and can be vulnerable if not harden properly.
 There are many security-related plugins available, so pick what you like but ensure it cover the following.

-Change Admin URL – WordPress admin is accessible by default as wp-login.php and the whole world knows about it.
+Change Admin URL – WordPress admin is accessible by default as wp-login.php, and the whole world knows about it.

-So if you know a site is built on WordPress then you can try to access admin URL by adding wp-login.php and do the nasty things in trying to get into, etc. It will be a good idea to change the admin URL from wp-login.php to something else.
+So if you know a site is built on WordPress, then you can try to access the admin URL by adding wp-login.php and do the nasty things in trying to get into, etc. It will be a good idea to change the admin URL from wp-login.php to something else.

 Implement Security HTTP Header – protect from clickjacking, secure cookie, XSS attack, etc. by injecting necessary parameters in HTTP response headers.

 Let’s take a look at the top security plugins.

 Wordfence is loved by over three million websites and has tons of features, including the following.